New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Conclusion

 The above results extend classical convergence analyses of projection methods and Halpern-type iterations to settings governed by H\"older-type regularity.
 The framework captures both linear and sublinear regimes within a unified formulation.
 It also accommodates operator sequences that vary across iterations, removing the need for continuity assumptions traditionally imposed in the literature.

-Our numerical experiments show that Halpern-type iterations combined with most of the projection-type operators from Section \ref{sec:examples} are quicker than Dykstra’s algorithm to find the projection of a point in an intersection of ellipsoids or in an intersection of polyhedrons.
+Our numerical experiments show that Halpern-type iterations combined with some of the projection-type operators from Section \ref{sec:examples} are quicker than Dykstra's algorithm to find the projection of a point in an intersection of ellipsoids or in an intersection of polyhedra.